espressif/esp-idf/docs/en/api-guides/fatal-errors.rst

   Start GDB server which can communicate with GDB over console UART port.
 This option allows the user to debug a program at run time and set break points, alter the execution, etc. See `GDB Stub`_ for more details.

-The behavior of the panic handler is affected by two other configuration options.
+The behavior of the panic handler is affected by three other configuration options.

 - If :ref:`CONFIG_ESP_DEBUG_OCDAWARE` is enabled (which is the default), the panic handler will detect whether a JTAG debugger is connected.
 If it is, execution will be halted and control will be passed to the debugger.
 In this case, registers and backtrace are not dumped to the console, and GDBStub / Core Dump functions are not used.